 TruAdventure is offering two summer excursion opportunities for Summer 2015!

 Trip 1: Due to last year’s popularity, we are offering our introductory backpacking course in Grand Canyon National Park from May 27th to June 2nd, 2015.
-Unlike last year, we will be taking four days and three nights to cross the canyon, which means more time to enjoy this natural wonder.
+Unlike last year, we will be hiking in a different and more primitive area of the canyon that will allow participants to truly enjoy the beauty and solitude the Grand Canyon can offer.
 The trip is designed for individuals with a good fitness level who are looking for an opportunity to learn new skills and have an experience that less than 1% of people who visit the Grand Canyon ever do, explore the bottom of the canyon!